-Without high quality legal guidance, you stand to incur significant losses throughout the process of your divorce.
+Without high-quality legal guidance, you stand to incur significant losses throughout the process of your divorce.

-Mindy Lasley is a divorce attorney with the expertise and resources to provide you with step-by-step legal representation in order for you to obtain the best possible results from your case.
+Mindi Lasley is a divorce attorney with the expertise and resources to provide you with step-by-step legal representation in order for you to obtain the best possible results from your case.

 Divorce attorney Lasley is committed to offering each of her clients with comprehensive legal support, and she will always let you know where you stand.
 She will inform you of what your legal options are and how best to move forward to protect your rights and best interests.